Azkae/yank-it/README.md

 ## Security

-IMO, chrome extensions are a security nightmare, this extension code is very small, in pure js and with no dependencies.
+IMO, Chrome extensions are a security nightmare.
+This extension's code is very small, in pure JS and with no dependencies.
 You can easily verify the code.